 by Russ Lowthian, HaveFunBiking.com

-For many unfamiliar with the bold north, biking or walking on water is a fun winter tradition when incorporating a few ice safety tips into the adventure.
-Mother Nature’s annual temperature swings in the upper Midwest will determine when it’s safe to venture onto a frozen body of water safely.
+For anyone unfamiliar with the bold north, biking or walking on water is a fun outdoor winter activity when incorporating a few ice safety tips into the adventure.
+Mother Nature’s temperature swings in the upper Midwest will determine when to venture onto a frozen body of water.
 From mid to late December through February, riding a bike across a body of frozen water is a regular occurrence.
-This year, ice is already forming, and the fun may begin sooner and extend the season of outdoor fun.
+This year, please take note.
+With above-normal temps so far this year, ice is slow to form.
+Delaying many of the fun activities here on many of the lakes and streams.
+Check the ice depth before you venture out!

 Along with the proper clothing for a comfortable ride in the winter, here are some ice safety tips you need to know to ensure a safe time pedaling across a lake or stream frozen over.